Men Own the Fields, Women Own the Crops

 Men Own the Fields, Women Own the Crops: Gender and Power in the Cameroon Grassfields is a 1996 anthropological book written by Miriam Goheen that collects observations made by Goheen during a sixteen year long stay with the Nso people of Cameroon.
-During this time she studied the gender and power dynamics between the elite class and the Nso women.
+During this time, she studied the gender and power dynamics between the elite class and the Nso women.

 The book was met with acclaim from members of the academic community and from the Nso’ community as well.
 Many scholars saw it as a continuation of the work of Phyllis Kaberry, an anthropologist of the early 1900s who conducted similar studies on gender dynamics and female resistance during the 1940s.
 The book is credited as influencing further writings and discussion in academia on gender dynamics within agriculture, even extending outside of the African continent.

 Background

-Goheen went to Harvard University earning her Ph.D.
-In 1984, Goheen published Ideology and Political Symbols In Western African Chiefdom: Commoditization of Land, Labor and Symbolic Capital in Nso, Cameroon, based on the different relationships of commodities such as land, labor, and symbolic capital in Nso, Cameroon.
+Goheen went to Harvard University earning her PhD in 1984, Goheen published Ideology and Political Symbols In Western African Chiefdom: Commoditization of Land, Labor and Symbolic Capital in Nso, Cameroon, based on the different relationships of commodities such as land, labor, and symbolic capital in Nso, Cameroon.
 Men Own the Fields, Women Own the Crops is a compilation of observations made by Goheen, an anthropology-sociology professor at Amherst College, during her time studying and living in the Cameroons for a period of sixteen years.
 Her choice to write and publish the book was inspired by Phyllis Kaberry's report in Nso' chiefdom in highlands of western Cameroon.
 In addition to Kaberry's report, Goheen traveled to the highlands of western Cameroon to look deeper into Nso's relationship between local and national politics.